 The Lab creates additional programming related to each semester’s themes, including workshops, sponsored speakers, symposia, visiting artists, and events.
 Further, the Lab supports relevant student projects beyond the semester and carries out multiple collaborative projects both within the University and with outside partners.

-Students in the Department of Film and Media Arts may take advantage of study abroad opportunities offered through VPA and Syracuse University Abroad (SU Abroad).
+Students in the Department of Film and Media Arts may take advantage of global study opportunities offered through VPA and Syracuse Abroad.
 Study may take place over a semester, during the summer, or in short-term programs.

 - Italian Film Studies and Filmmaking in Bologna, a summer program for film students in Bologna, Italy